We love an inquisitive mind here at the NCHP and of course we are always happy to answer your questions.

 Can I pay for the pathway in full?

 Yes you can choose to pay for your chosen pathway upfront in full prior to commencement.
-You may also choose to pay per stage or spread the cost over 17 months.
+We do also have direct debit options to spread the cost further.

 Will my fees change throughout the course?